-Undoubtedly one of the most influential personalities in the history of film, Steven Spielberg is perhaps Hollywood's best known director and certainly one of the wealthiest filmmakers in the world.
-Spielberg has countless big-grossing, critically acclaimed credits to his name, as producer, ...
+One of the most influential personalities in the history of cinema, Steven Spielberg is Hollywood's best known director and one of the wealthiest filmmakers in the world.
+He has an extraordinary number of commercially successful and critically acclaimed credits to his name, either as a director, ...

 13-9.
 Schindler's List, Raiders of the Lost Ark, Saving Private Ryan, Jaws, Close Encounters of the Third Kind, The Color Purple, E.T., Catch Me If You Can, Lincoln, Jurassic Park, Indiana Jones and the Last Crusade, Duel, Minority Report.
 Noteworthy: Munich, Empire of the Sun, The Sugarland Express.

 25. Federico Fellini

 The women who both attracted and frightened him and an Italy dominated in his youth by Mussolini and Pope Pius XII - inspired the dreams that Fellini started recording in notebooks in the 1960s.
 Life and dreams were raw material for his films.
 His native Rimini and characters like Saraghina (the ...